WHO Designations

 The Secretariat for the Global Network of WHO Collaborating Centres for Nursing/Midwifery Development is elected from amongst the member Collaborating Centres for a predetermined period and coordinates and fosters collaborative efforts between the member Centres.
 UIC College of Nursing is proud to have served as the first Secretariat of the Global Network from 1988-1994.

-The current Secretariat is Johns Hopkins University School of Nursing (USA).
+The current Secretariat is University of Technology Sydney (Australia).

 Pan American Network of Nursing and Midwifery Collaborating Centres (PANMCC)